Alcohol and Other Drug Counseling

 The use, possession, or distribution of marijuana for any purpose is prohibited on Rutgers University property and at University-sponsored events and activities.
 The Rutgers University Health Centers will not distribute medical marijuana, nor will their representatives write prescriptions for marijuana.

-We also offer STI screening clinics throughout the year at various locations.
-View the times and locations on our Events page.
+We also offer STI/HIV screening clinics throughout the year at various locations.

 No. All Health Center records are confidential.
 Information about your visits can be released only to your parents with your written permission.